A little Bit about me

 Dedicated support

-I am committed to supporting neurodivergent individuals in a flexible, collaborative way, shaped around your perspective.
+I am committed to supporting neurotypical and neurodivergent individuals in a flexible, collaborative way, shaped around your perspective.
 Many have spent years adapting or feeling misunderstood, which can be exhausting.
-My aim is to provide a space where you don’t have to explain how your brain works; you can simply be.
+My aim is to provide a co-creative space where you don’t have to explain how your brain works; you can simply be.